CityOfPhiladelphia/mapboard/README.md

 ## Release Notes

+### 4.3.9 - 10/14/2020

+* allows bypassing of errors for mapmarkers with missing data

 ### 4.3.8 - 11/12/2020

 * uses pvc 2.1.22 which is removes code specific to real estate tax